9. Maureen Monks Economics—Follow the Money

 Surviving Judge Maureen Monks’ courtroom was a process of losing self-worth and being subjected to the lowest and ugliest side of human nature and human society.
 Sadly and sickly, the only comfort I could find in front of Judge Maureen Monks was the thought of other people who were likely put through similar treatments—so it was not all my fault!
 There are quite a few harsh complaints about the judge on internet.
 The rule of thumb is that if there is one single person making public accusation against an authoritative figure then there must be ten or a hundred people biting their lips quietly and swallowing their pains helplessly.

-However, Maureen Monks would conceivably be a welcome judge for attorneys, whichever party they represent, regardless of the outcome of litigation.
+However, Maureen Monks would conceivably be a welcome judge for attorneys, whichever party they represent, whatever outcome of the litigation.
 To their credit again, Dr. Philip Greenspun and his colleagues followed and analyzed all the divorce cases initiated in May 2011 in Middlesex County.
 Here is one of their findings:

 So two and a half more motions were typically introduced when the judge for a contested divorce was Maureen Monks, as compared to Judge Katharine Field in the same court.
 From motion preparation/response to court appearance and hearing, two and a half rounds of motion battles could easily add a few thousand or even over ten thousand dollars to the attorney’s bill for each divorcing party.

 Such increase in motion load also created opportunities for Maureen Monks to assemble, sustain and reward her retinue with some easy and quick money.
 In my case, I introduced several motions after my first divorce hearing on 08/17/2016.
 In the 10/05/2016 hearing, Judge Maureen Monks started as follows:

 She looked over my motions quickly and denied some right away.
-Instead of saving some “for another day,” she ruled to outsource the job to a “neutral” Discovery Master, with the likelihood to reopen my subpoena (her characteristic trick of false illusion as I realized later).
+Instead of saving some “for another day,” she ruled to outsource the job to a “neutral” Discovery Master, with the likelihood to reopen my subpoena (her characteristic trick of deluding as I realized later).
 The Judge ordered me to pay the initial retainer of $3,500 to the Discovery Master.